Sydney-Informatics-Hub/Bootstrapping-for-BQSR/README.md

 Resources: 37 CPUs, 33 GB mem, 40 seconds.

-## 9. BQSR 1c: Print recalibrated BAMs
+## Step 9: BQSR 1c - Print recalibrated BAMs

 Use the gathered recalibration tables to print BAMs with relcaibrated base quality scores.
 Each sequence in the .dict file can be printed as its own BAM for massive parallelisation, however the subsequent merge step proceeds faster and using far less RAM if the number of BAMs to merge is not in the thousands.
 Two approaches to minimising this merge burden are described below.
 Follow the Tas Devils example for species with 'normal' reference sequences ie a small number of large sequences and a few to many much smaller sequences.
 Follow the de novo method if your reference sequence has many small sequences.

-### 9.1.
-For species with large autosomes, such as the Tasmanian Devils:
+### Step 9 option 1 - For species with large autosomes, such as the Tasmanian Devils:

 Future improvements to this pipeline will automate the determination of number of BAMs to print per sample, but for now, this is set in the 'make input' script manually, using the following guidelines: